Silver Key opens a larger thrift store location in Monument to support older adults in the Tri-Lakes area

 MONUMENT — Silver Key Senior Services is holding a grand opening Friday morning for its Tri-Lakes thrift store’s new location in Monument.
-The store is located at 586 West Highway 50, next to the Safeway.
+The store is located at 586 W Highway 150, next to the Safeway.
 It moved a mile down the road from its previous spot.

 From stacked bookshelves to full clothing racks and charming jewelry stands, the new location is ready for customers.
 The director of retail sales, Brieana Weaver, said the thrift store has a long history in the community, serving Monument for nearly 20 years.